tiemvanderdeure/fungal_cultivar_TPCs/README.md

 ### Data analysis
 All data analysis was done in Julia v.1.10.
 We recommend using [juliaup](https://github.com/JuliaLang/juliaup) to install this version of Julia.

 After installing Julia and cloning this repository, start Julia in the directory that contains this code.
-To replicate the environment that were used to run the analysis, type `]` to enter pkg mode, then `activate .` to activate the local environment, and then  `instantiate` to download the packages specified in `Manifest.toml`.
+To replicate the environment that was used to run the analysis, type `]` to enter pkg mode, then `activate .` to activate the local environment, and then  `instantiate` to download the packages specified in `Manifest.toml`.

 The julia script `01_sampling.jl` generates and saves the posterior distributions.
 The figures and tables in the paper are generated in the script `02_sampling.jl`.
 These scripts load data from `data.csv` and `metadata.csv`, as well as helper functions and additional code in `data.jl`, `bayesian_model.jl`, and `response_functions`.

 Note that the sampling script makes heavy use of multi-threading to speed up computations.
-It is highly recommended to start julia with mutiple threads.
+It is highly recommended to start julia with multiple threads.
 See the official [manual](https://docs.julialang.org/en/v1/manual/multi-threading/) for how to do this.